 Likewise, it is essential that passengers do not sit dangling their legs off the platform edge.
 As well as trains becoming quieter, music systems are becoming louder and just a small amount of insufficient vigilance could lead to severe rail-related injuries and even death.

 It is also worth remembering when stepping on and off your carriage, that the gap between the train and the platform edge will differ from train to train and station to station.
 Be sure that you do ‘mind the gap’ to avoid falling or becoming stuck between the train and the platform.

 While avoiding many of these type of incidents requires merely the common sense of the traveller, if you have been injured at a station on a train through no fault of your own, Accident Advice Helpline may be able to help you.

 Specialising in personal injury claims, Accident Advice Helpline has years of experience and a team of solicitors on hand to ensure that your claim is in with the best chance of success.

 By analysing just the basics of your claim, the legal firm can typically tell within seconds if it is likely that your claim will be successful.

 Forget your money worries as well – justice doesn’t have to come with a hefty price tag.
 Accident Advice Helpline works on a ‘no win no fee‘ basis to ensure that claimants do not pay a penny unless their travel accident claim pays off.

 Checking travel accident claim eligibility

-If you are unsure whether or not your claim is likely to qualify, go online to Accident Advice Helpline’s website and fill in their ’30 second test’.
+If you are unsure whether or not your claim is likely to qualify, go online to Accident Advice Helpline’s website and fill in their ’30-second test™’.
 A qualified adviser will advise if your claim is worth pursuing, with no pressure to proceed.
-Call us free on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no-obligation advice about making a claim.
+Call us free on 0800 689 5659, no-obligation advice about making a claim.